Genesys Co-browse sessions

 This example shows starting a co-browse session from the CallUs Widget with the browse with you link as the co-browse option.

-After clicking browse with you in the CallUs Widget, the customer will see this confirmation dialog.
+After clicking browse with you in the CallUs Widget, the customer will see this dialog.

 Stopping a co-browse session from Genesys Widgets

 Once a co-browse session has been established, both parties have the ability to terminate the session.
-At any time, either party may click the Exit Co-browse session button (again, the name and location of this button can vary).
+At any time, either party may click the Exit Co-browse session icon next to the session ID.
 The agent can also exit by clicking Exit Session in Agent Desktop.